Recycling-Team/recycling-app-back/README.md

 Before you get started, make sure you have the following requirements in place:

     -An Azure account with an active subscription.
-Create an account for free.

     -The Java Development Kit, version 11 or 8.